2022 Alabama House of Representatives election: District 8

-Third term incumbent Republican Representative Terri Collins has represented the 8th district 2010.
+Third-term incumbent Republican representative Terri Collins had represented the 8th District 2010.
 The Libertarian Party nominated tutor Angela Walser to contest the district in the general election.

 Endorsements

 District 9

-First term incumbent Republican Representative Scott Stadthagen has represented the 9th District since November 2018.
+First-term incumbent Republican representative Scott Stadthagen had represented the 9th District since November 2018.
 The Libertarian Party nominated Gregory Bodine to contest the district in the general election.

 Endorsements

 District 10

-Fifth term incumbent Republican Representative Mike Ball has represented the 10th District since November 2002.
+Fifth-term incumbent Republican representative Mike Ball had represented the 10th District since November 2002.
 Ball announced his retirement in an op-ed to Yellowhammer News.
 Retired United States Army surgeon David Cole was nominated by the Republican Party to replace Ball.
 Accountant Anson Knowles initially filed to run in the primary against Cole, but was thrown off the ballot due to his activism in the Libertarian Party of Madison County.
 Counselor Marilyn Lands and Elijah Boyd were nominated by the Democratic and Libertarian parties, respectively, to challenge the district in the general election.

 Endorsements

 District 11

-Third term incumbent Republican Representative Randall Shedd ran unopposed in the 11th district.
+Third-term incumbent Republican representative Randall Shedd ran unopposed in the 11th district.

 Endorsements

 District 12

-Second term incumbent Republican Representative Corey Harbison was challenged by former State Representative and perennial candidate James C. Fields in the 12th district.
+Second-term incumbent Republican representative Corey Harbison was challenged by former state representative and perennial candidate James C. Fields in the 12th district.

 Endorsements

 District 13

-Second term incumbent Republican Representative Connie Rowe resigned her seat after being selected to serve in as a political adviser to Lieutenant Governor of Alabama Will Ainsworth.
+Second-term incumbent Republican representative Connie Rowe resigned her seat after being selected to serve in as a political adviser to Lieutenant Governor of Alabama Will Ainsworth.
 Retired advertising firm owner Greg Barnes, Walker County Commissioner Keith Davis, Jasper Police Department Lieutenant Matt Dozier, attorney at law Charlie Waits and auto dealership owner Matt Woods all ran in the primary to replace Rowe.
 Matt Woods cleared the field and avoided a runoff.
 Mark Davenport was nominated by the Libertarian Party to challenge Woods in the general election.

 Endorsements

 District 14

-First term incumbent Republican Representative Tim Wadsworth was challenged in the primary by Oakman mayor Cory Franks and mechanical engineer Tom Fredricks.
+First-term incumbent Republican representative Tim Wadsworth was challenged in the primary by Oakman mayor Cory Franks and mechanical engineer Tom Fredricks.
 Fredricks managed to pull Wadsworth barely into runoff territory.
 In the runoff, Wadsworth scored a narrow victory to keep his seat.
 No Libertarians or Democrats filed to run for the seat, leaving Wadsworth unopposed on the general election ballot.

 Endorsements

 District 15

-Third term incumbent Republican Representative Allen Farley opted not to seek reelection in 2022.
+Third-term incumbent Republican representative Allen Farley opted not to seek reelection in 2022.
 Helena city councilwoman Leigh Hulsey and Bessemer resident Brad Tompkins ran in the primary to replace Farley.
 In the primary, it was Hulsey who came out on top.
 The Democratic Party nominated lawyer Richard Rouco to contest the district in the general election.

 Endorsements

 District 16

-Second term incumbent Republican Representative Kyle South ran unopposed in the 16th district.
+Second-term incumbent Republican representative Kyle South ran unopposed in the 16th district.

 Endorsements

 District 17

-First term incumbent Republican Representative Tracy Estes ran unopposed in the 17th district.
+First-term incumbent Republican representative Tracy Estes ran unopposed in the 17th district.

 Endorsements

 District 18

-First term incumbent Republican Representative Jamie Kiel ran for reelection in the 18th district.
+First-term incumbent Republican representative Jamie Kiel ran for reelection in the 18th district.
 The Libertarian Party nominated Talia Shimp to challenge Kiel in the general election.

 Endorsements

 District 19

-Eighth term incumbent Democratic Representative Laura Hall ran unopposed in the 19th district.
+Eighth-term incumbent Democratic representative Laura Hall ran unopposed in the 19th district.